wejiji/BugTracker/README.md

   - Comment on bug reports for effective communication
   - View revision history to track changes made to bug reports

+## Technical Details
+### Programming Language
+- Java

+### Frameworks and Libraries
+- Spring Boot
+- H2 Database

+### Dependencies
+- List of key dependencies

+### Build Tool
+- Gradle

+### Project Structure
+- Brief description of project structure, main components, and modules.

+### API Documentation
+- The API is documented using Swagger UI.
+Explore the documentation at 'http://localhost:8080/swagger-ui/index.html'.
+- (Note: Do not add '/' at the end of the URL).

+### Testing
+- The app contains mostly unit tests and few integration tests.
+Fake repositories replace Jpa repositories.

 # Getting Started